betterscientificsoftware/bssw.io/CuratedContent/Training.ProductivityAndSustainability.md

-#  Focussing on Training Resources for Software Productivity and Sustainability
+#  Focusing on Training Resources for Software Productivity and Sustainability

 How do we improve software sustainability and productivity?
 We focus on a variety of resources in the form of tutorials, webinars, and training sessions to help achieve these goals!